A reality TV contestant had to watch her own alleged assault. Now Spain wants answers

 The same law was thrown under heavy scrutiny following the Wolf Pack case, which brought thousands of protesters onto the streets and prompted anger at the Spanish judicial system.

-Meanwhile, some critics have demanded the cancellation "Gran Hermano," and asked whether reality television -- an industry never far from provoking anger -- has ever stooped so low.
+Meanwhile, some critics have demanded the cancellation of "Gran Hermano," and asked whether reality television -- an industry never far from provoking anger -- has ever stooped so low.

 'This is a human being'